Cravat Wearing Tips for the Georgian or Regency Gentleman

 - When the cravat was arranged perfectly, a gentleman was to press his fingers lightly over the top, “to smooth and thin it.”

 - Colored cravats were generally worn for undress and “entirely prohibited … [at] evening parties.”

-- White cravats, with spots or squares were worn for half-dress, although the plain white cravat was “allowed at balls, or soirees.”
+- Another of the cravat wearing tips was that white cravats, with spots or squares were worn for half-dress, although the plain white cravat was “allowed at balls, or soirees.”